-In general, Exodus does not support airdropped tokens.
-Exodus has strict standards for listing an asset so newly created forks and airdropped coins will not be supported at launch.
-This means that any unsupported tokens received at your address will not display nor be accessible from directly within your wallet.
+Exodus has criteria for listing an asset so newly created forks and airdropped coins will probably not be supported at launch.
+This means that any airdropped tokens received at your address will not display in your Exodus wallet.

-After the snapshot has occurred, your assets can safely be moved back to Exodus.
-This allows for an airdrop to be participated in while keeping your Exodus private key uncompromised.
+After the snapshot has occurred, your assets can be moved back to Exodus.
+This allows you to participate in an airdrop while keeping your Exodus wallet safe.

 Assuming you qualify for an airdrop distribution, the airdropped token will be sent to your ETH address but you will not see it in Exodus.
 The token will be stored at your wallet address.
-For ETH-based (ERC20) assets, you can confirm your token balance on etherscan.io by pasting in your ETH address and checking the token transfer drop-down.
+For Ethereum-based (ERC20) assets, you can confirm your token balance on etherscan.io by pasting in your ETH address and checking the token transfer drop-down.

 In order to access an airdropped token, you will have to use a dedicated EOS wallet able to support the token.

-You can access Tron airdrops by importing your Exodus TRX private key into a wallet that supports the airdrops, however, you do so at your own risk.
+You can access TRON airdrops by importing your Exodus TRX private key into a wallet that supports the airdrops, however, you do so at your own risk.
 Most airdrops are worth very little and often not worth the risk of exposing your private keys.

-You can find TRON dedicated wallets here.
+You can find dedicated TRON wallets on the TRON website here.